EGI-Federation/documentation/content/en/users/check-in/vos/perun/_index.md

 during the VO registration.
 It has the following format:

-`https://perun.egi.eu/egi/registrar/?vo=[voName]` where `[voName]` is to be replaced with your actual VO name (as displayed on VO Id card in OperationsPortal).
+`https://perun.egi.eu/egi/registrar/?vo=[voName]` where `[voName]` is to be replaced with your actual VO name (as displayed on VO ID card in OperationsPortal).

 Alternatively you can configure invitation notification template and